Loading...

 3. Single-Year Anomaly

-If a comparable has one off-year of loss but is profitable in other years, and its multi-year average is positive, you may include it using multi-year analysis.
-OECD ¶3.77 supports using multiple-year data to understand the conditions affecting results, including business cycles.
+If a comparable has one off-year of loss but is profitable in other years, and its multi-year average is positive, you may include it using multi-year analysis. supports using multiple-year data to understand the conditions affecting results, including business cycles.

 4. Comparable Economic Circumstances